vectara/py-vectara-agentic/docs/index.md

 **What is vectara-agentic?**

-Vectara-agentic is a Python package that allows you to quickly and easily build Agentic RAG applications, powered by Vectara.
-It is based on [LlamaIndex](https://github.com/run-llama/llama_index) and provides a simple API to define tools, including a quick way to generate Vectara RAG tools.
+Vectara-agentic is a Python package for building Agentic RAG applications powered by Vectara.
+It:

-It also includes some pre-built tools that you can use out-of-the-box for various purposes (such as legal or finance), and provides access to a wide range of LLMs through integrations with OpenAI, Anthropic, Gemini, Together.AI, Cohere, GROQ, and Fireworks AI.
+- Provides a simple API to define tools, including Vectara RAG tools
+- Includes pre-built tools for various domains (legal, finance, etc.)
+- Integrates with multiple LLM providers (OpenAI, Anthropic, Gemini, Together.AI, Cohere, GROQ, Fireworks AI)
+- Supports advanced workflows for complex queries

 ## Agent Architecture